-A: If your call is cut off or disconnected prematurely, less than 5 minutes after you were connected, you can contact Customer Support to request an investigation.
+A: If your call is cut off or disconnected prematurely, less than 5 minutes after you were connected, you can contact Customer Service to request an investigation.
 You will need to identify the date/time of the call as well as the facility and the inmate’s first and last name.

 During the investigation, we will review the phone call and determine the issue.
 If the disconnection is not due to a fault on the phone lines, you will NOT be credited for the call and you will be charged a $5.00 investigation fee.
 Investigations will not be made on any calls longer than 5 minutes or calls made to a cell phone.

 There are NO refunds for calls that are cut off or disconnected prematurely, or for calls with poor voice quality, made to cell phones, or processed through any type of call forwarding service or a movable (nomadic) Internet-based telephone service (such as Google Voice or MagicJack).
 All other refund requests will be evaluated on a case-by-case basis.

 Q: My call was disconnected for initiating a three-way call, but I did no such thing.
 How can this be prevented in the future?
 Can I get credit for this type of disconnect?